tjantium/comp842-research/readme.md

-# Blockchain-Based Federated Learning with Threshold Secret Sharing (TSS)
+# Blockchain-Based enhanced Federated Learning with Threshold Secret Sharing (TSS)

 - Problem trying to solve
     - True purpose of  a federated ML is to make sure that maintain privacy of the data, and making sure the model got integrity.
 This is not exposed to attack vectors.